shadwickyoung/GettingToKnow/README.md

 2. Be Ethical!
 Respect others.
 Trust others.
 Honesty wins.
 Chivalry's not dead.
 Do things fairly.

 3. Be Flexible!
 Change happens and you evangelize adoption.
-Embrace new ideas and always open to improvement!
+Embrace new ideas and always be open to improvement!

    ------